-This FAQ sets out in more detail the policy we have adopted and the reasons we have adopted it.
+This FAQ sets out in more detail our no-show and late cancellation policy and the reasons we have adopted it.
 You can find the entire policy in our Participation Agreement.

-You may not attend a TNYA practice unless you book on Mindbody or are checked in via Mindbody by a coach or gatekeeper at the practice.
+All TNYA practices must be booked on Mindbody in advance.
 If you book a practice on Mindbody and cancel less than 2 hours before the practice, or just fail to show up to the practice, you will be charged as if you attended the practice.

-In addition, if you book one of the three “overcrowded” swimming practices – Monday 7pm at John Jay, Wednesday 7pm at John Jay, or Saturday 11am at John Jay – and you are a no-show, you will be charged an additional $33 fee on top of paying for the practice as if you attended.
+In addition, if you are a no-show, you will be charged an additional $20 fee on top of paying for the practice as if you attended.

 Is there an easy way to cancel my reservation when I know I can’t make practice?